alanrob17/Understanding-Typescript/02-TypeScript-basics-and-basic-types.md

     console.log(combinedAges);
 ```

-This isn't exactly what we want and in this case we want to use strings and numbers as input and we actually want to have the option to contactenate two values as well as sum two values.
+This isn't exactly what we want and in this case we want to use strings and numbers as input and we actually want to have the option to contcatenate two values as well as sum two values.

 This is where we could use the ``union`` type.